 As brewers ramp up production it’s critical they protect margins with data-driven decision making.
 Unleashed Software spoke with Maria Pearman, a Certified Public Accountant based in Portland, Oregon – the home of craft beer – who provides accounting expertise and deep operational knowledge to the brewing industry.

-Here she shares her views on the KPIs brewers need to track for success, what brewers can expect from the industry as it grows, and how the brewery industry can prepare for the future.
+Here she shares her views on the KPIs brewers need to track for success, brewery software features to look for, what brewers can expect from the industry as it grows, and how the brewery industry can prepare for the future.

 Craft breweries have particular inventory and accounting needs.
 Photo: Daria Shevtsova